MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

 Try the following prompts.
 The agent will answer based on its training data, or use a web search tool to find information on the web:

-- `Who was Ada Lovelace?`
-- `Tell me more about her work with Charles Babbage.`
 - `Tell me about the ELIZA chatbot.`
 - `How does it compare to modern large language models?`
 - `Find a vintage computer store in Seattle.`